 CiteScore is a metric used in Scopus to measure the impact of academic journals.
 It is an alternative to the more well-known Impact Factor, which the Web of Science uses.
 CiteScore is gaining popularity to evaluate the quality and influence of scholarly journals.
-This article will explore CiteScore, how it is calculated, and its significance for researchers and publishers.
+This article will exploring CiteScore in scopus and its significance, how it is calculated, and its significance for researchers and publishers.

 What is CiteScore?